OpenTranslationBible/open-bible/en-GB/11.1 Kings/md/1-kings-04.md

 ## 1 Kings 4:30

-Solomon’s wisdom surpassed the wisdom of all the people of the east,
+Solomon’s wisdom exceeded the wisdom of all the people of the east,
 and all the wisdom of Egypt.

 ## 1 Kings 4:31